physrisk/website-source/articles/2012/colors-of-noise.md

 The essence of the **"brown" noise** also lies in its name, but unlike white noise the name is not related to the name of certain color.
 It is related to the Scottish botanist Robert Brown.
-In 1827 he observed pollens under the microscope and noticed that pollens move!
+In 1827 he observed pollen under the microscope and noticed that pollen move!
 Initially he thought that they were moving, because they are alive.
 Later he observed the same behavior by the clearly inanimate objects (ex., grains of iron), thus disapproving initial hypothesis.
 Though he was not able to find the reason for the observed movement.
 Only in the begging of 20th century mathematician Bachelier (1900) and physicist Einstein (1905) and Smoluchowski (1906) independently discovered reasons for this kind of movement.
-From the physical point of view pollens have moved due to many minute interactions with atoms and molecules, while in economical field Bachelier assumed that price moves because of random nature of incoming exogenous news.
+From the physical point of view pollen have moved due to many minute interactions with atoms and molecules, while in economical field Bachelier assumed that price moves because of random nature of incoming exogenous news.
 One can put this ideas more simply by saying that